 The office location also has a major impact on work/life balance.
 Affordable parking and accessible public transport can help employees manage a commute.
 And an attractive downtown neighborhood with a variety of restaurant options can be great for working lunches, coffee meetings, and after work socializing.

-Let you clients know what is possible with their space.
+Let you clients know what is possible with their commercial rental space.

 Many of the features we’ve discussed can be added to a space before a client moves in.
 However, many businesses remain unaware of the many ways they can customize their office environment before they move in.
 Suggesting ways in which they can achieve their ideal space can help close a hesitant tenant.